Are you asking yourself, "What do I do with all the old family pictures that have been passed down to me that no one wants?"

 Reach Out to Family Members

 While you may think you don't have someone who wants your family photos, chances are you need to cast a wider net.
-You might also consider breaking up your picture collection so that you increase the chances of finding new homes for them.
+Consider breaking up your picture collection so that you increase the chances of finding new homes for them.

 Contact extended family members to see who would like portions of your photo collection.
 Use the FamilySearch family tree or Ancestry to find out who is actively researching your common ancestors and relatives.